 Reason 1.
 Vacations are good for our mental health.
-According to research conducted at the University of Pittsburgh’s Mind-Body Center, leisure activities including vacation contribute to positive emotions, greater life satisfaction, and less stress.
+According to research conducted at the University of Pittsburgh’s Mind-Body Center, leisure activities including vacation contribute to positive emotions, greater life satisfaction and less stress.
 These outcomes can help us manage our workload more effectively and deal with those daily nuisances.

 Reason 3.
 Taking some time for yourself allows you to sleep better.
 This ties into reasons 1 and 2 above.
-Research from the Journal of Happiness Studies indicates that health and wellness improves when individuals can sleep well during their vacation.
-The longer the vacation, the better we sleep, and greater long-term positive impact.
+Research from the Journal of Happiness Studies indicates health and wellness improves when individuals can sleep well during their vacation.
+The longer the vacation, the better we sleep, and the greater the long-term positive impact.

-How to Ask Your Boss for a Vacation
+How to ask your boss for a vacation

 Now, unlimited vacation programs are growing in popularity.
 Part of the reason is to help the organization attract and retain the best talent.
 The other part is to help employees have greater work/life balance.
-It can make asking for time off more difficult.
+It can make asking for time off easier.
 And it’s having an impact on organizations.
 New data shows that employees in organizations with unlimited vacation policies actually take less vacation.

-Find Time to Recharge
+Find time to recharge

-Employees need to make disconnecting from the office a priority.
+Make disconnecting from the office a priority.
 Find the right time to take vacation so you can step away and relax.
 Taking time to recharge is good for you and your career.